 - 1. A student should keep a cell phone turned off (not merely silenced, but off) and cell phones and smartwatches must be stored in their locker during the school day.
 Cell phones may not be brought in pockets or purses into classrooms. - 2.
-Cell phone use is permitted on campus after school and only in the school office area or outside the building. - 3.
+Cell phone use is permitted after school in designated locations on campus for the purpose of securing transportation only. - 3.
 If a student needs to phone a parent/guardian during the school day, the student must come to the school office to use one of the school's phones.
 In rare cases in which parents/guardians need to get an emergency message to a student before the end of the school day, they should call the school's main telephone line and ask for a message to be delivered.
 Parents/guardians should be mindful that texts or other messages that they send directly to the student during the school day are to be picked up only after school dismissal. - 4.
 Violation of the above restrictions will result in confiscation of the cell phone and disciplinary action.
 Cell phones will be turned in to the school office and released only to parents/guardians after confiscation.